Singdata Lakehouse Table Stream Best Practices Guide

 10.1 Design Principles

-- Choose the Right Mode: Select STANDARD or APPEND_ONLY mode based on requirements
+- Choose the right mode: Select STANDARD or APPEND_ONLY mode based on requirements

 10.2 Usage Checklist

-- Select the appropriate Stream mode
+- Select the appropriate Stream mode (STANDARD / APPEND_ONLY)

-- Use DML operations to consume data
+- Use DML operations to consume data (do not use SELECT only)

-- Implement idempotent consumption mechanism
+- Implement idempotent consumption mechanism (MERGE instead of INSERT)

-- Monitor Stream size and performance
+- Monitor Stream backlog and consumption latency

 - Implement error handling and retry logic